Tajikistan

 • Tajikistan should comply with its obligations under international human rights law to clear CMR on territory under its jurisdiction or control as soon as possible.

-• The Tajikistan National Mine Action Center (TNMAC) should seek to confirm the extent of remaining CMR contamination and ensure timely clearance and release of the contaminated areas.
+• The Tajikistan National Mine Action Center (TNMAC) should continue to seek to confirm the extent of CMR and ensure timely release of the contaminated areas.